Difference Between Chapter 7 vs Chapter 11

 If any business/person is thinking to file bankruptcy, this is not an easy task/decision to be made.
-There is a lot of complications involved and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
+There is a lot of complications involved, and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
 Chapter 7 of bankruptcy is also known as liquidation bankruptcy or straight bankruptcy.
-Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc which has no collateral.
-There will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
-On the other hand, Chapter 11 bankruptcy, which is also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over a period of time.
-In other words, it is a more organized approach which helps the businesses to restructure their operations and emerge as a more healthy organization. here we will learn the difference between Chapter 7 vs Chapter 11.
+Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc., which have no collateral.
+In addition, there will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
+On the other hand, Chapter 11 bankruptcy, also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over time.
+In other words, it is a more organized approach that helps businesses to restructure their operations and emerge as a more healthy organization. here we will learn the difference between Chapter 7 vs Chapter 11.

-Below is the top 7 difference between Chapter 7 vs Chapter 11
+Below is the top 7 difference between Chapter 7 and Chapter 11

 Key differences between Chapter 7 vs Chapter 11

-Both chapter 7 vs chapter 11 are the bankruptcy sections which can be used by individuals or business to file the bankruptcy.
+Chapter 7 vs chapter 11 are the bankruptcy sections that individuals or businesses can use to file the bankruptcy.
 Although these two chapters provide in filing bankruptcy, there are various differences which are listed below:

-- Chapter 7 is the final step of any business and if bankruptcy is filed under this section, the business operations will no longer exist.
-This is not the case with Chapter 11 filling as this filling basically helps in restructuring the debt and allow businesses to continue their operations
+- Chapter 7 is the final step of any business, and if bankruptcy is filed under this section, the business operations will no longer exist.
+This is not the case with Chapter 11 filling, as this filling basically helps in restructuring the debt and allows businesses to continue their operations.

 - The company is basically disposing of debts they have by liquidating the assets so that the creditors are paid.
-On the other hand, Chapter 11 basically keeps the hope alive that business will do come back in future
+But, on the other hand, Chapter 11 basically keeps the hope alive that business will do come back in the future.

-- Cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11
+- The cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11

-- There is no need of an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and need a greater amount of knowledge
+- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and needs a greater amount of knowledge.